 - In Canada, there have been one or two field trials in any given year since 1997.

-- Since 2000, open-air field tests have only been carried out by government researchers at the Canadian Forest Service and by universities, not by private companies.
+- Since 2000, open-air field tests have been carried out by government researchers at the Canadian Forest Service and by universities, not yet by private companies.

-- The most recent GE tree field tests in Canada were 2016 GE poplar experiments at Queen’s University in Ontario, for the purposes of genetic research.
-Previously, there have also tests with genetically engineered poplar at the Laurentian Forestry Centre of the Canadian Forest Service in Quebec.
+- The only current field test has over 2000 GE poplar trees, for genetic research, at Queen’s University in Ontario (begun via public funds from Genome Canada).
+Previously, there have also been tests with genetically engineered poplar at the Laurentian Forestry Centre of the Canadian Forest Service in Quebec.